 NIL, it must be a sound.
 The first length samples of window are multiplied by length samples of sound before performing the FFT.
 When there are no more samples in sound to transform, this function returns

 NIL.
 The coefficients in the returned array, in order, are the DC coefficient, the first real, the first imaginary, the second real, the second imaginary, etc. The last array element corresponds to the real coefficient at the Nyquist frequency.

 snd-ifft(time, srate, iterator, skip, window)[SAL]

 (local-to-global 0).
 The sample rate is given by srate.
 Typically, this would be

 *sound-srate*, but it might also depend upon the sample rate of the sound from which the spectral frames were derived.
 To obtain each frame, the function sends the message

 :nextto the iterator object, using XLISP's primitives for objects and message passing.
 The object should return an array in the same format as obtained from

 snd-fft, and the object should return

 NILwhen the end of the sound is reached.
 After each frame is inverse transformed into the time domain, it is added to the resulting sound.
 Each successive frame is added with a sample offset specified by skip relative to the previous frame.
-This must be an integer greater than zero.
+This must be an integer greater than zero and less than the frame (FFT) size.
 If window is not

 :nextmessages are sent to iterator only when new frames are needed.
 One should be careful not to reuse or modify iterator once it is passed to